Blitz464/Job-recommendation-scoring/README.md

 The model output is used to predict the best job fit for a sample of resume and compared the recommendation with actual job the resume was applied for.

 ### Additional Notes
-The code assumes a binary classification task (skill extraction), and the model architecture can be adjusted for different tasks or datasets.
-Adjust hyperparameters, such as the learning rate, batch size, and dropout rates, as needed.
-Ensure the dataset (np_train_skills_no_commas.csv) adheres to the required format.

 Other files like the Tableau Dashboard is not uploaded yet.
-Which contains the final visualizations such as top keyword clouds, extrinsic evaluation results, Job similarity scores etc.
+Which contains the final visualizations such as top keyword clouds, extrinsic evaluation results on sample resumes, Job similarity scores between different jobs etc.

 Apart from LSTM_model_creation.ipynb, which was inspired by the work done [RemeAjayi](https://github.com/RemeAjayi/ds-job-detective), I took charge of the entire coding process for rest of the notebooks shared in the repo.